marielle-lopez/minesweeper/README.md

 - Begun the `Cell` class with appropriate properties with default values, and created constructor & setter methods
 - Modified the constructor of `Grid` to generate a grid of `Cell` objects

-The `Grid` class is reponsible for outputting the game's grid to the console.
+The `Grid` class is responsible for outputting the game's grid to the console.
 The displayed 'icon' of each cell depends on its corresponding value.

 - ` ` - a cell that hasn't been selected by the user
 - `x` - a cell that has been opened and doesn't have a bomb in it